TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 ### Contention Metrics

 We included KPI (%) if you need a single metric for ease of reporting or monitoring.
-It’s the average of DC KPI and Network KPI as both are equally important to the user experience.
+It's the average of DC KPI and Network KPI as both are equally important to the user experience.

 VDI Session has the same set of contention metrics as RDS Host object & RDS Session object.
 So refer to them for the metric description.